FAQs & Quick Tips for Providers

-- If the standard time (30 or 60 days, as set forth above) for completing an appeal would
+You can request an Expedited Appeal (72-hour response time for UHA's final internal determination) if the standard time (30 or 60 days, as set forth above) for completing an appeal would:

-- in the opinion of a physician with knowledge of the appellant's medical condition, subject the member to severe pain that cannot be adequately managed without the care or treatment requested.
+- subject the member to severe pain that cannot be adequately managed without the care or treatment requested.

-- To request an expedited appeal, a member, member's representative, or member's treating provider, should contact Health Care Services.
-All necessary information regarding such urgent appeal may be submitted by telephone, fax, or other expeditious means.
+To request an Expedited Appeal, call Health Care Services.
+All necessary information regarding such appeal may be submitted by facsimile, or other expeditious means.